 Insurance is a risk management tool that provides financial protection by transferring the risk of major losses from the insured to the insurer in exchange for regular, manageable premiums.
 Insurance reduces financial unpredictability by covering significant losses after catastrophic events.
-As a contractual agreement rather than a funding source, insurance spreads out financial risks and helps communities plan for, recover from, and mitigate the social and humanitarian impacts of disasters.
+Although it is a contractual agreement rather than a funding source, insurance is essential in mitigating the social and humanitarian impacts of disasters, enabling quicker recovery, and strengthening resilience.